yonis-savary/sharp-php/Docs/logic/routing.md

 ## Additional features

-- Any router got `getRoutes()` method to retrieve added routes them
+- Any `Router` got `getRoutes()` method to retrieve added routes them
-- The `Route::view()` method can be used to create a route that render a view when called
+- The `Route::view()` function can be used to create a route that render a view when called
-- The `Route::file()` method can be used to create a route that simply serve a file
+- The `Route::file()` function can be used to create a route that simply serve a file
-- The `Route::redirect()` method can be used to create a redirection to another URL
+- The `Route::redirect()` function can be used to create a redirection to another URL

 [< Back to summary](../README.md)